cameronSlupeiks/HackerRank/README.md

 # Hacker Rank Challenges 👨‍💻
 Here, you can find my solution set to daily challenges completed on Hacker Rank.
+I started these daily challenges because:
+1) I want to improve my work-related knowledge.
+2) I want to learn something new everyday!

 ## Categories